crsdo/Unpacking-Shopping-Trends/README.md

 Key Performance Indicators:
 * Average Transaction Value (ATV): average spend per transaction
-* Number of transactions per Sotre:
+* Total Transaction: number of transactions from the stores
-* Visit Frequency:
+* Visit Frequency: how often the customers go to the stores on a weekly basis

 Tools used:
-* EXCEL:
+* EXCEL: extracted the data
 * Jupiter Notebook: For Data Cleaning and Transformation
+* MySQL: used for data validation and queries
-* Tableau: Data visulaizations
+* Tableau: data visulaizations

 ## Data structure overview
 The database structure as seen below consists of three tables: Customers, Sales, Stores